Android App Development Basics for Beginners (2025): Kotlin, Jetpack Compose, State, Storage & Play Store Checklist

 Fast win

-Add a simple crash reporting solution early so you know what breaks on real devices.
+Add basic crash reporting early so you learn what breaks on real devices—before reviews and users do.

-Is Kotlin enough to build real Android apps?
+Is Kotlin enough to build production Android apps?

 Should I learn Compose first?

 If you are starting in 2025, Compose is a practical default.
-You can learn XML layouts later if you need to work on legacy projects.
+Learn XML later when you need to maintain older apps.

 Do I need MVVM for a first app?

-What is the easiest first app to build?
+What is the easiest first Android app to build?

-A notes or checklist app is a great first project: multiple screens, local storage, and simple UI state.
+A notes or checklist app is ideal: multiple screens, local storage, and clear UI state—without requiring a complex backend.

 Key Android terms (quick glossary)